Philippines defied experts' advice in pursuing dengue immunisation programme

 The FEC said Dengvaxia should be introduced through small-scale pilot tests and phased implementation rather than across three regions in the country at the same time, and only after a detailed "baseline" study of the prevalence and strains of dengue in the targeted area, the FEC letter and minutes of the meetings said.

 The experts also recommended that Dengvaxia be bought in small batches so the price could be negotiated down.
-An economic evaluation report commissioned by Garin's own department had found the proposed cost of 1,000 pesos (16 pounds)per dose was "not cost-effective" from a public payer perspective, the minutes from the meetings reveal.
+An economic evaluation report commissioned by Garin's own department had found the proposed cost of 1,000 pesos (US$21.29) per dose was "not cost-effective" from a public payer perspective, the minutes from the meetings reveal.

 For reasons that Reuters was unable to determine, these recommendations were ignored.